elizabthpazp/elizabthpazp/README.md

 - 👋 Hi, I’m @elizabthpazp
-- 👀 I’m interested in la programacion
+- 👀 I’m interested in the programming
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on proyectos
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on proyects
 - 📫 How to reach me  elizabethpazp695@gmail.com

 <!---